VonSub/info_grid/docs/concepts/farming_period_definition.md

 This generic period is 30.44167 days which is 730.6 hours.

 The 30.44167 day period is calculated as the average ‘month length’ if we look at the farming duration of 5 years.
 A farm has a minimum of 1 leap year and a maximum of 2 leap years over a period of 5 years.
 For the period with 1 leap year (4 years with 365 days, 1 year with 366 days) the average month in hours is 730.4 for the period with 2 leap years (3 years with 365 days, 2 years with 366 days) the average month in hours is 730.8.
 So the average (if we say its 50:50) is 730.6 hours a month which is 30.44167 days.

-Here is the detailed calculation: https://docs.google.com/spreadsheets/d/1Sp8Icz0wd-FswTRQAtVSn5vlYXXIU6zFpO7YV6yNiD4/edit#gid=788476677

 #### This means